Women Empowering Women:

 - Top Executives, in higher education and beyond;

-- and the women in the educational systems but not at executive leadership level.
+- Women in the educational systems but not at executive leadership level.

-These are the women in the school systems and the higher educational settings who are in direct contact as teachers and professors and administrators and need to have their capacities developed, and exposed to broader career options and alternatives.
+These are the women in the school systems and the higher educational settings who are in direct contact as teachers, professors and administrators.
+HERS-EA allows for their capacities to further develop, and exposure to broader career options and alternatives.